-If you installed a subwoofer using the steps in "Connecting Two Speakers and One Subwoofer (Unbridged Connection)" on Page 14 or "Connecting Two Unbridged Speakers and One Bridged Subwoofer" on Page 15, set X-OVER FREQ ON/OFF to ON, then adjust X-OVER FREQ for your vehicle's acoustics.
+If you installed a subwoofer using the steps in "Connecting a Subwoofer" on Page 13, set X-OVER FREQ ON/OFF to ON, then adjust X-OVER FREQ for your particular vehicle's acoustics.
 The amplifier passes through all frequencies at or below that setting (45-400 Hz).